 Flights from the UK and Ireland

-Icelandair flies daily to Keflavík from London Heathrow, Manchester and Glasgow.
-Return fares from London Heathrow start at £400, whereas from Glasgow and Manchester they cost from £250.
+Icelandair flies daily to Keflavík from London Heathrow, Birmingham, Manchester and Glasgow.
+Return fares from London Heathrow start at £200, whereas from Glasgow and Manchester they cost from £150.

 Flights from the US and Canada

-Icelandair flies out of several US and Canadian cities.
+Icelandair flies out of many cities across the US and Canada.
 The frequency – and cost – of flights is reduced during the winter months; schedules change each year, depending on demand, and some routes are suspended altogether.

 Flights from Australia, New Zealand and South Africa

 There are no direct flights to Iceland from Australia, New Zealand or South Africa, so you’ll need to find a discounted airfare to somewhere that does – such as London – and arrange a flight to Reykjavík from there.

 All return airfares to London from Australian East-Coast gateways are similarly priced, with the cheapest deals via Asia costing around AU$2000/2400/2800 (low, medium or high season).
 From Perth or Darwin, scheduled flights via Asia cost AU$110–220 less than if departing from eastern gateways, while flights via the US cost around AU$400 more.
 From New Zealand you can fly from Auckland to London via mainland US or Asia for NZ$2600/2900/3200.
 From Wellington and Christchurch all options cost NZ$200–300 more.
 To get to London from South Africa, count on around 6000/6400/6800 ZAR for a Cape Town–London return.

 Everything you need to know before you set off.

 Everything you need to plan where to go and what to do.